PascalVault/Lazarus_Hashing/C,PHP,JavaScript,Python/README.md

 you can replace "Msg: PByte" in your translation with something like "Msg: String"

 and then replace all "Msg^" with "Msg[i]"

+## PHP port

+A PHP port is available in "PHP" subrdirectory- but not all algorithms have been ported yet.